commercetools/commercetools-project-sync/README.md

                                         "shoppingLists" or "all".
        --syncProjectSyncCustomObjects   Sync custom objects that were created with project sync (this application).
+       --productSyncConfig              Sync Products with custom fetch limit and
+                                        custom query.
+Please provide a valid fetch limit (0 > fetchLimit) and valid custom query to fetch the products.
     -v,--version                        Print the version of the application.
    ```